Wimar Witoelar

 Wimar Witoelar (14 July 1945 – 19 May 2021) was an Indonesian journalist and talk show host.
-He was presidential press secretary to Indonesia's fourth president, Abdurrahman Wahid, from 1999 to 2001.
+He was presidential spokesperson and also chairman of presidential spokesperson to President Abdurrahman Wahid, from 1999 to 2001.
 He died in Pondok Indah Hospital in Jakarta of complications from sepsis.

 Publications

 Wimar Witoelar.
 2002.
 No Regrets: Reflections of a Presidential Spokesman, Jakarta: Equinox Publishing, ISBN 979-95898-4-3.